 As you can imagine, things only got creepier from there - Pet Sematary creepy.
 Today, this supernatural phenomenon in Washington, like so many others, straddles the line between being famous and elusive.

 Curious?
 Unnerved?
 Both?
-Read on for more facts about Mel's Hole, its rise to notoriety, and the bizarre secrets said to hide somewhere in its bottomless depths.
+If supernatural entertainment intrigues you, read on for more facts about Mel's Hole, its rise to notoriety, and the bizarre secrets said to hide somewhere in its bottomless depths.

 Mel's Hole Used To Be Known As The Devil's Hole

 Though Mel Waters (if he ever existed at all) is credited with having brought attention to the pit, the legend itself began long before he came around.
 Local residents, authorities, and indigenous tribes knew of the hole for decades before Waters bought his property.

 As the story goes, the pit was about nine feet in diameter, with walls constructed out of hand-placed bricks stretching 15 feet down before transitioning into dirt and darkness.
 Known popularly as “the Devil's Hole,” the locals all agreed that there was something rather unsettling about the hole's existence, but no one cared - nor wanted - to think too hard about what that "something" might be.
 Manastash Ridge residents instead used the hole as a garbage dump and decided not to question the eerie fact that the pit never appeared to fill up.

 If It's Not Bottomless, Mel's Hole Is At Least 80,000 Feet Deep